 Posted on Jan.
 14th, 2019 | By Hailey, WayKen Marketing Manager

-The development of medical devices and designing is an intricate practice full of guidelines, specification, application requirements, and patient needs.
-They must balance all this requirement, observe for the successful development of a device beneficial to the end-user.
+The development of medical devices and designing is an intricate practice full of guidelines, specifications, application requirements, and patient needs.
+They must balance all these requirements, observe for the successful development of a device beneficial to the end-user.
 A medical device not meeting the regulatory measures, cannot make it to the market.
-And therefore, more time is needed for good designing, developing before releasing a device to the masses for use.
+And therefore, more time is needed for good design, developing before releasing a device to the masses for use.

 1. Concepts of Designing a Medical Device